 Meskunas v.
 San Francisco Housing Authority – Lafayette & Kumagai successfully represented the San Francisco Housing Authority in an action by residents who sought to prevent the construction of new low income housing in the Western Addition.
 The residents claimed that the City violated the California Environmental Quality Act by improperly issuing construction, demolition and conditional-use permits to the Housing Authority.
 Lafayette & Kumagai prevailed at trial and successfully opposed emergency writs to the Court of Appeal and California Supreme Court.
 The firm then successfully argued the matter on appeal.

 Chan v.
 Regents of the University of California – Plaintiff claimed retaliation based on gender and national origin under FEHA in this tenure case.
-Defense verdict – jury trial.
+Defense judgment – bench trial.
+2003.

 FDIC v.
 Berr – United States District Court, Eastern District.
 Lafayette & Kumagai represented the FDIC in a bankruptcy adversary proceeding seeking to avoid the borrower’s discharge of debt to the FDIC.
 This action involved a “straw borrower” who was alleged to have conspired with insiders in a scheme to defraud the Indian Springs State Bank in Kansas.
 The debtor sought to discharge his debt in bankruptcy and offered as his defense the fact that the bank vice president knew he was acting as a “straw borrower.”
 Lafayette & Kumagai relied upon D’Oench Duhme & Company v.
 FDIC, 315 U.S. 447 (1942) in a successful defense at trial.
 In re Berr (Berr v.
 FDIC), 172 BR 299 (9th Cir.
 BAP 1994)